 (Facebook developer app – policy requirements)

-- If you are not sure whether you are breaking the law, and/or Terms of Service policies and guidelines of websites like Google, Facebook, etc., then you most probably are.
+- If you are not sure whether or not you are breaking the law, and/or Terms of Service policies and guidelines of companies like Google, Facebook, etc., then assume that you most probably are.

-- If you are considering promoting services or products on your site using affiliate marketing, or monetize your pages with Google AdSense, Amazon, or eBay ads, or using Google AdWords pay-per-click ads to drive visitors to your pages, etc., then find out exactly what kind of legal information you are required to include on your site to comply with their Terms Of Service and policy requirements - don’t risk having your accounts shut down.
+- If you plan to promote anything online as an affiliate marketer, or generate revenue with Google AdSense, eBay or Amazon advertising, or using Google AdWords to drive visitors to your pages, etc., then find out exactly what kind of legal information you are required to provide on your site to comply with their Terms Of Service and policy requirements - don’t risk having your accounts shut down.

-(In addition to legal and regulatory compliance, most 3rd-party services require you to comply with their policies and guidelines)
+(In addition to legal and regulatory compliance, almost all 3rd-party websites require you to comply with their policies and guidelines)

-Essential Legal Pages To Add To Your Site
+What Legal Information Pages Do You Need To Add To Your Website To Be Legally Compliant?

-At its most basic, adding the following compliance pages to your site will help your business stay out of trouble with many consumer protection agencies and third-party providers, and avoid potential legal issues):
+Adding the following legal pages to your website should help you stay out of trouble with many regulatory authorities and external service providers, and help to avoid potential legal issues):